andrademichael/ping-pong-oct/README.md

 ### License

-This file is part of (Program Name).
+This file is part of Ping Pong.

-    (Program Name) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Ping Pong is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    (Program Name) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    Ping Pong is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with the (Program Name).
+    You should have received a copy of the GNU General Public License along with the Ping Pong.
 If not, see <http://www.gnu.org/licenses/>.

 Copyright (c) 2016 **_Michael Andrade_**